richardgill/issue-template-check/docs/cli/codegen.md

 Once you have a generated Xata client, you can import it into your project and use it.
 The Playground in the [Xata web application](https://app.xata.io) can serve as a companion for you to build and test out your queries.
 Once you're happy with them, you copy and paste them into your project.

 As your schema changes, running `xata codegen` will consistently refresh your auto-generated Xata client with the latest schema for your database branch.
+After making changes to the schema from the web UI, run `xata codegen` to update your existing client with the current schema.
+Refer to the [Editing Your Database Schema](/cli/schema-edit) page for more details.